 Minnetonka is a decidedly white-collar city, with fully 90.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Minnetonka is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Minnetonka who work in management occupations (14.55%), sales jobs (14.48%), and office and administrative support (12.64%).

 Also of interest is that Minnetonka has more people living here who work in computers and math than 95% of the places in the US.

+Minnetonka is a somewhat ethnically-diverse city.
 The people who call Minnetonka home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Minnetonka residents report their race to be White, followed by Black or African-American.
+The greatest number of Minnetonka residents report their race to be White, followed by Asian.
 Important ancestries of people in Minnetonka include Norwegian, Irish, Swedish, and English.

 The most common language spoken in Minnetonka is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Russian.